nerdyrodent/YourChoice/README.md

 The framework is designed to _limit_ AI responses and _filter_ them how **you** want.
 A way to apply a structure to some of the noise.

 Use it with your own collaborations to generate questions perhaps you hadn't considered, for example.
+Ideally, have fun :)

 After one or two small updates, this then became the - [Dyadic Framework](DyadicFramework-v2.5.47-Base.txt)